About Steven B. Krivit and New Energy Times

 Krivit is directly acknowledged on the American Institute of Physics Web site and the Chemistry Views Web site.
 He was invited to contribute a letter to the Proceedings of the Royal Society A and cited by the U.S. Department of Energy.
 Krivit was credited by the following representatives: David Surman, the interim chair of the AIP Board of Directors; Malcolm Longair, the director of Development of the Cavendish Laboratory at the University of Cambridge; Tom Whelton, dean of the Faculty of Natural Sciences at Imperial College London; Martin Schröder, vice president and dean, University of Manchester; and Eric Boyle, chief historian, Office of History and Heritage Resources, U.S. Department of Energy.

-While conducting research for his book Fusion Fiasco, Krivit stumbled on a widespread misunderstanding about the most powerful fusion reactor result.
-This record-setting result occurred in the Joint European Torus (JET) reactor.
-This led Krivit to realize that a similar misunderstanding had developed about the projected result for the International Thermonuclear Experimental Reactor (ITER).
+While conducting research for his book Fusion Fiasco, Krivit discovered a widespread discrepancy about the most powerful fusion reactor result of a 16 MW fusion output.
+This record-setting experiment took place in the Joint European Torus (JET) reactor.
+At the time, JET was universally believed to have consumed only 24 MW of input power.
+Krivit found that it actually required at least 700 MW of electrical input power.
+This led Krivit to realize that a similar discrepancy had developed about the projected result for the International Thermonuclear Experimental Reactor (ITER).
 The claims about these reactors are the subject of Krivit’s 2011 film “ITER, The Grand Illusion: A Forensic Investigation of Power Claims,” released on April 11, 2021, on Vimeo and YouTube.

-Krivit explained that the 50-megawatt value applied only to the injected heating power used to heat the fuel.
-Krivit located a dozen sources that revealed that the actual input power for the overall reactor would be 500 megawatts to initiate the reaction and at least 300 megawatts (more likely 440 MW) throughout the reaction.
 Krivit’s investigation shows that, accounting for conversion losses, and normalizing input and output values for an apples-to-apples comparison, the ITER reactor, if it works correctly, will be equivalent to a zero net-power reactor.
-Krivit published this information on Oct.
-6, 2017, and in the following months and years, major international organizations involved in fusion research corrected their public statements.
+After Krivit published this information on Oct.
+6, 2017, major international scientific and government organizations corrected their public statements.

-On August 29, 2021, Krivit was the first to report the real input energy, 400 MJ, required to operate the lasers at the National Ignition Facility.
-Many news organizations, deceived by the lab managment’s propaganda, reported that the NIF experiments consumed only 2 MJ.
+On August 29, 2021, Krivit was the first to report the real input energy, 400 MJ, required to operate the bank of 192 lasers at the National Ignition Facility (NIF).
+Many news organizations had reported that the NIF experiments consumed only 2 MJ.

 Fusion Reactor Fuel Illusion

-For at least 50 years, fusion scientists had been telling the public that the fuel for nuclear fusion is “abundant, virtually inexhaustible, and equally accessible to everyone, everywhere.”
-They had been saying that there was enough fuel in ocean water to provide power for humanity for billions of years.
-The investigations of Mr. Steven B. Krivit, publisher of New Energy Times, exposed and shifted this false narrative.
+For at least 50 years, fusion scientists had been telling the public, elected officials, and private investors that the fuel for nuclear fusion is “abundant, virtually inexhaustible, and equally accessible to everyone, everywhere.”

 Donate